What are my options if I believe that my computer is infected with a virus?Environment

 - Run a Full scan - Scans your entire computer for known threats

-- Run a Custom scan - Manually select the drives, folders, and options to scan
+- Run a Custom scan - Scans the drives, folders, and options that you manually select

 - When the scan completes, a message tells you the results of the scan.

 NOTE: To see the results for any suspicious files, click View Results.
 If View Results is not available, VirusScan did not detect any threats.

 Use other McAfee tools to remove malware from the computer: